-- The child was already continuously covered as your dependent under this Plan before reaching age 26 - The child is mentally or physically incapable of self-support. - You file a Statement of Dependent Eligibility for Incapacitated Child within: - For UnitedHealthcare: Within 60 days of the date coverage would otherwise end - For Blue Cross and Blue Shield of Texas: Within 45 days of the date coverage would otherwise end - For Aetna: Within 90 days of the date coverage would otherwise end - For HMOs: Contact your HMO for the time limit - and your network and/or claim administrator then approves the application. - The child continues to meet the criteria for dependent coverage under this Plan. - You provide additional medical proof of incapacity as may be required by your network and/or claim administrator from time-to-time.
-Coverage will be terminated and cannot be reinstated if you cannot provide proof or if your network and/or claim administrator determines the child is no longer incapacitated.
+- The child was already continuously covered as your dependent under this Plan before reaching age 26. - The child is mentally or physically incapable of self-support. - You file a Statement of Dependent Eligibility for Incapacitated Child within: - For UnitedHealthcare: Within 60 days of the date coverage would otherwise end - For Blue Cross and Blue Shield of Texas: Within 45 days of the date coverage would otherwise end - For Aetna: Within 90 days of the date coverage would otherwise end - For HMOs: Contact your HMO for the time limit - And your network/claims administrator then approves the application. - The child continues to meet the criteria for dependent coverage under this Plan. - You provide additional medical proof of incapacity as may be required by your network/claims administrator from time-to-time.
+Coverage will be terminated and cannot be reinstated if you cannot provide proof or if your network/claims administrator determines the child is no longer incapacitated.
 If you elect to drop coverage for your child, you may not later reinstate it. - Either the child maintains legal residence with you and is wholly dependent on you for maintenance and support, or you are required to provide coverage under a Qualified Medical Child Support Order (QMCSO) that is issued by the court or a state agency.